Jiajun-Deng/state-machine-panel/README.md

 Panel name: *-GrafanaPlugin-StateMachinePanel

-This Grafana panel plugin is provided to visualize a state machine model defined by SCXML and show the current state or aggregate historical states based on the live data from AIM.
+This Grafana panel plugin is provided to visualize a state machine model defined by SCXML and show the current state or aggregate historical states based on the live data from *.

 ## 1. Instructions for development